JuliaDifferentialGames/DynamicPlanning.jl/README.md

 3. Define the sample game/games
 4. Implement IBR
 5. Create the potential function and type
-6. Determine a the planning/games loop
+6. Determine the planning/games loop

 ## Example